 Defenses may include self-defense, defense of others, lack of intent, or mistaken identity.
 The facts and evidence (including witnesses, video, and medical records) will drive the strategy.
 An attorney can advise on motions, negotiations, and trial.

-For more on assault and battery charges, see our assault defense page.
+For more on assault and battery charges, see our assault defense page, attempted murder with a firearm, shooting or throwing a deadly missile, and possession of an illegal weapon, sexual battery, and kidnapping.
 See our criminal defense practice areas for an overview of charges we handle.

 Disclaimer: This page provides general information and does not create an attorney–client relationship.
 The information presented is not legal advice and should not be relied upon without consulting with a qualified attorney about your specific situation.